B&R Artisan Marketplace

 Shop B&R Moments from Around the World

-One of the best parts of travelling is going to the local market.
-Artists, farmers and craftspeople band their stalls together to display their products or handmade goods, fostering a sense of connection to the community behind the destination you're visiting.
+One of the best parts of travel is going to the local market.
+Artists, farmers and craftspeople band their stalls together to display their products or handmade goods, connecting you more intimately with the people of the destination you're visiting.

 The B&R Artisan Marketplace aims to give you a similar experience of perusing beautiful, high-quality and locally made items from the comfort of home.
-Our curated selection showcases the artwork and passion projects of the people who add depth and character to our journeys, many of whom you’ll cross paths with when you travel with us.
+Our curated selection showcases the artwork and passion projects of the people who add depth and character to our journeys (you may have even met some of them on the road with us!) or whose community initiatives we want to help support.

-Pick up a souvenir you from somewhere you’ve visited before, support the hard work and initiatives of small businesses and independent artists or simply admire and take a virtual shopping trip around the world.
-Be sure to check back often for new additions! *
+Pick up a souvenir from somewhere you’ve been before, support the hard work of small businesses and independent artists or simply admire and take a virtual shopping trip around the world.
+Be sure to check back often for new additions!*

 Tatjana’s original paintings are an expression of her appreciation of mother nature and the beautiful world we live in.
-The landscapes are inspired by the various places she has guided and explored, including images from her native South Africa and of the countryside in Provence, where she now calls home.
+The landscapes are inspired by the various places she has guided and explored, including snapshots of her home country, South Africa, and of the countryside in Provence, where she now resides.
 Tatjana has always kept her creative juices flowing throughout her careers in advertising, graphic design, illustration and guiding.
 After years of expressing her art in commercial settings, Tatjana is now creating and selling prints and cards of her own illustrations, while taking on graphic design work in the offseason.
 You can meet Tatjana on the road with us on trips to France, Switzerland and sometimes Spain.

 Around the World | Prints by Hannah Lind